thomasloupe/SimulaCLI/README.md

 ### Method 1: Without Simpack Package Manager

 1. Write the JavaScript code for your command.
 2. On the last line of your command's JavaScript file, add a help property.
 This is required for the `help` command.
-Here's an example using the `clear` command that's included with SimulaCLI:
+Here's an example of a help line using the `clear` command that's included with SimulaCLI:

     ```javascript
-    export default async function clear() {
-      document.getElementById('terminal').innerHTML = '';
-      return '';
-    }

     clear.help = "Clear the terminal screen.
 Usage: clear";
     ```